axle-h/keyboard-zoo/README.md

 ### Audio & Video

-These are decompressed at runtime via `ffmpeg` libraries so pretty much any format should work as long as you have the codec.
+Video is decompressed at runtime via `ffmpeg` so pretty much any format should work as long as you have the codec.
+Audio is handled by `SDL_mixer`, only the ogg codec is initialized.
 Baby smash will look for.

-* **Audio** mp3, mp4, m4a
+* **Audio** ogg
 * **Video** mp4, mov

 To update audio & video, just drop compatible files into the relevant [assets](./assets) folder.